£15.00

 £17.50

-Unbranded vintage bottle cage, most likely in production during the 1980s (yet still new & unused after all this time!).
+Specialites T.A.
+'Plum' water bottle cage (or bidon holder if you prefer), hailing from France and in production during the 1980s (yet still new & unused after all this time!).
 The perfect finishing touch for your vintage bike, but great for bikes of the non-vintage variety too of course!

 If you're taking part in L'Eroica or a similar vintage event, this is of the correct era, so rest assured the pre-1987 police won't lock you up for having the wrong bottle carrier!